TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 4/Colossians 4.14.md

 ---

-Luke, the beloved physician, and Demas salute you.
+Luke, the beloved physician, and Demas greet you.